 Fireball Cinnamon Whisky is currently one of the most popular liqueurs sold in the United States, alongside Patron tequila and Jameson Irish Whiskey.
 Its meteoric rise in popularity began in 2007 when they rebranded.
-Originally Fireball was made under the brand Dr. McGillicuddy’s.
-The Dr. is a fictional 19th-century western bartender, who was the namesake for a line of flavored schnapps and liqueurs produced by Seagrams, a Canadian liquor producer known for their whisky, Seagrams 7.
+Originally, Fireball was made under the brand Dr. McGillicuddy’s.
+The Dr. is a fictional 19th-century western bartender who was the namesake of a line of flavored schnapps and liqueurs produced by Seagrams, a Canadian liquor producer known for its whisky, Seagrams 7.

-Dr. Mcgillicuddy’s Fireball Whisky was sold alongside flavored schnapps such as Mentholmint, Peach, Black Licorice, Cherry, Butterscotch, Vanilla, and more in the mid-1980s.
-In 1989 Seagrams was sold to The Sazerac Company, which in 2007 removed the doctor’s name from the Fireball bottle, but kept the iconic antique medicine bottle shape.
-Following the success of the cinnamon-flavored whisky, Sazerac has started producing other flavored whiskeys; Blackberry, Peach, Honey, and Apple.
+In the mid-1980s, Dr. Mcgillicuddy’s Fireball Whisky was sold alongside flavored schnapps such as Mentholmint, Peach, Black Licorice, Cherry, Butterscotch, Vanilla, and more.
+In 1989, Seagrams was sold to The Sazerac Company, which in 2007 removed the doctor’s name from the Fireball bottle but kept the iconic antique medicine bottle shape.
+Following the success of the cinnamon-flavored whisky, Sazerac has started producing other flavored whiskeys: blackberry, peach, honey, and apple.

-Fireball has always been bottled at 33% ABV, the newer flavored whiskies are 30%, and most of the other schnapps flavors are 15% ABV.
+Fireball has always been bottled at 33% ABV, while the newer flavored whiskies are at 30%, and most of the other schnapps flavors are at 15% ABV.

-Jack Daniel’s Tennessee Fire and SinFire Cinnamon Whiskey faced a small bit of litigation from Sazerac, but one suit was dropped and the other settled out of court, both brands continue to exist.
-Jim Beam Kentucky Fire however did not face any legal scrutiny, though their first cinnamon whiskey was simply labeled as a cinnamon flavor of their Red Stag line of flavored whiskies.
-There’s Catch Fire and Flame Thrower, Revel Stoke makes a cinnamon whiskey now, as do Early Times and Bird Dog distilleries.
+Jack Daniel’s Tennessee Fire, priced $19.99-$29.99, and SinFire Cinnamon Whiskey faced a small bit of litigation from Sazerac, but one suit was dropped and the other settled out of court.
+Jim Beam Kentucky Fire, however, did not face any legal scrutiny, though their first cinnamon whiskey was simply labeled as a cinnamon flavor of their Red Stag line of flavored whiskies.
+There’s Catch Fire and Flame Thrower.
+Revel Stoke makes a cinnamon whiskey now, as do Early Times and Bird Dog distilleries.

-Most, if not all, cinnamon whiskies are very sweet, and syrupy, especially when left in the freezer.
+Most, if not all, cinnamon whiskies are very sweet and syrupy, especially when left in the freezer.
 They usually taste more like liquid candy, like Big Red gum, Red Hots, or Hot Tamales, or any of your favorite cinnamon sweets.
-All are around the same price point and maybe after you’ve tried one, you’ll want to try as many as you can to figure out exactly which one is your favorite.
-Be that as it may, no company has come close to being as ubiquitous to cinnamon flavored whiskey as Dr. McGillicuddy’s Fireball, and none probably ever will.
+All are around the same price point, and maybe after you’ve tried one, you’ll want to try as many as you can to figure out exactly which one is your favorite.
+Be that as it may, no company has come close to being as ubiquitous as cinnamon-flavored whiskey as Dr. McGillicuddy’s Fireball, and none probably ever will.

 French Toast Shots